petershin/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/customizing-localization/automatically-generating-translations.md

 When you create an application with custom language keys, it's tedious and difficult to translate them for all these different languages.
 Fortunately, you can use Liferay's Language Builder tool to generate translations automatically.
 Language Builder generates translations using Microsoft's Translator API.

 !!! note
    The accuracy and correctness of machine translation can vary from language to language.
-It is up to you on how to make use of these generated translations.
+Use them at your own risk.

 ## See the Sample Project